-- 55. The investment objectives of each fund are as follows: - Liquidity Fund to achieve a superior return to that of cash deposits while maintaining capital and preserving liquidity - Short Dated Bond Fund to provide capital stability and income through investment in short term fixed income and variable rate securities listed or traded on one or more Recognised Exchanges - Target Return Fund to produce a positive return over the longer term regardless of market conditions by investing primarily in interest bearing assets and related derivatives - 56.
+- 58. The investment objectives of each fund are as follows: - Liquidity Fund to achieve a superior return to that of cash deposits while maintaining capital and preserving liquidity - Short Dated Bond Fund to provide capital stability and income through investment in short term fixed income and variable rate securities listed or traded on one or more Recognised Exchanges - Target Return Fund to produce a positive return over the longer term regardless of market conditions by investing primarily in interest bearing assets and related derivatives - 59.
 The Liquidity and Short Dated Bond Funds are AAA rated funds with varying degrees of liquidity.
 The target return fund is an unrated fund and is deemed to be of higher risk.
-The weighting of the funds under the Dynamic approach is designed to benefit from the upside risk of the Target Return fund whilst dampening volatile returns with the more stable Liquidity and Short Dated Funds. - 57.
-It is recommended that authority to withdraw or advance additional funds to/from external fund managers be delegated to the TMST if economic conditions indicate that this would be in the best interest of the Council.
+The weighting of the funds under the Dynamic approach is designed to benefit from the upside risk of the Target Return fund whilst dampening volatile returns with the more stable Liquidity and Short Dated Funds. - 60.
+The performance of the Investec fund has been undermined by its exposure to more volatile elements of the investment market.
+However, it is expected that in the long run the structure of the fund will produce improved returns. - 61.
+The SWIP mandate includes an allocation to gilts, which was intended to diversify the council's investment portfolio.
+However, due to the low returns available from short dated gilts over recent years, the fund has been invested in Money Market Funds rather than a segregated portfolio.
+Whilst the returns achieved in the last 12 months have been above benchmark, they have been achieved through investments in instruments which are not comparable with